vanrijlab/piRNAClusterAnnotation/README.md

 ## Requirements
 Install [Bedtools software](https://bedtools.readthedocs.io/en/latest/) from the Quinlan lab before using the piRNA cluster annotation pipeline.
 Additionally, you will need the following files:
 - Two BAM files containing small RNA reads mapped to the genome of interest.
 One file needs to contain all small RNA reads that map at least one time to the genome, while the other should contain the same data, however, reads that map ambigously (more than once) to the genome removed (For an example of how to map small RNA reads to a genome see [Example](https://github.com/vanrijlab/piRNAClusterAnnotation/edit/main/README.md#example)).
-- A tab-delimited genome file defining the chromosome lengths.
+- A tab-delimited chromosome file defining the chromosome lengths.

 ## Usage